Apex Cursor

 How This Example Works:

-- The position moves forward based on how many records were returned.
+• The position moves forward based on the number of records returned.

-- If more rows are available, the Queueable job is chained, and the next chunk is processed.
+• If more rows remain, the Queueable job is chained and the next chunk is processed.

-- This continues until all records are retrieved using the cursor.
+• This process continues until all records are retrieved through the cursor.

-This pattern is ideal for large datasets where you want fine-grained control, predictable execution, and the ability to process data in manageable chunks.
+This approach is ideal for large datasets where fine-grained control, predictable execution, and efficient chunk-based processing are required.

 Conclusion

-Apex Cursors provide a modern, efficient way to handle very large SOQL result sets by fetching data in small, controlled chunks.
-They reduce memory usage, avoid many Batch Apex limits, support bidirectional navigation, and run predictably within a single transaction.
-This makes them ideal for large, sequential data processing with simpler code and better performance.
+Apex Cursors provide a modern and efficient way to work with very large SOQL result sets by retrieving data in small, controlled chunks.
+They reduce memory usage, bypass several Batch Apex limitations, support bidirectional navigation, and offer predictable execution within a single transaction.
+As a result, they are well suited for large-scale, sequential data processing with simpler code and improved performance.